A Computational Theory and Semi-Supervised Algorithm for Clustering: Introduction

 Of all the clustering algorithms mentioned thus far, it is still the simple method of $k$-means \cite{macqueen1967, forgy65} that is the most widely known and stands out as the algorithm of choice for practitioners---despite it being over $50$ years old.
-It does however have several drawbacks which has resulted in much additional development, but most of which have not gained traction for practical use because of the additional complexities they introduce without necessarily better results.
-Due to it being a centroid based method, and because of its widespread appeal and use, comparisons in the present paper will focus more on $k$-means since any algorithm that can better or complement it will be a significant contribution to the field of cluster analysis.
-Hence, this algorithm will be elaborated upon.
+It does however have several drawbacks which has resulted in many extensions, but most of which have not gained traction for practical use because of the additional complexities they introduce without necessarily significantly better results.
+Since it is a centroid based method, and because of its widespread appeal and use, comparisons in the present paper will lean towards $k$-means because any algorithm that can better or complement it will be a significant contribution to the field of cluster analysis.

 $k$-means has a number of important properties that have made it popular.
 Foremost is its simplicity to understand and to implement, and it is very fast to compute in practice---both with increasing feature dimensions and the number of examples.
 Its time complexity is $O(tknd)$ ($t$: number of rounds, $k$: number of clusters, $n$: number of observations, $d$: dimension of data) and so it is linear with the number of examples in the data.
 It's speed also makes it suitable for interactive use which is important for exploratory work.
 The space complexity is also low, being $O((n+k)d)$. $k$-means being a centroid based method also benefits from being able to natively score points and predict upon new data by simply using the distance to the centroid of the parent cluster; both of which can be beneficial in applications.
 Like other algorithms it requires parameters, principally the value $k$ specifying how many clusters the algorithm is to return.
 Indeed, too few will result in some groups being clumped together as one, while too many will result in desired clusters being separated into sub-clusters.
 However, users can intuitively understand this parameter and in specific problems are able to set it in advance, estimate it using the `elbow' method or gauge it interactively from the clustering results.
 Thus, although the ideal solution is parameter-free, having only a single intuitive parameter alleviates the burden somewhat and makes $k$-means appear relatively straightforward to use compared to other algorithms.